nrwl/nx/docs/shared/guides/integrated-repo-folder-structure.md

 `/libs/` contains the library projects.
 There are many kinds of libraries, and each library defines its own external API so that boundaries between libraries remain clear.

 `/tools/` contains scripts that act on your code base.
-This could be database scripts, [custom executors](/recipe/creating-custom-executors), or [workspace generators](/recipe/workspace-generators).
+This could be database scripts, [local executors](/recipe/creating-custom-executors), or [local generators](/recipe/local-generators).

-`/workspace.json` lists every project in your workspace. (this file is optional)

 `/nx.json` configures the Nx CLI itself.
 It tells Nx what needs to be cached, how to run tasks etc.